Teaching Teens the Dangers of Sharing ADHD Medication

 During the transition to college, families should map out a plan for dealing with medication.
 Many students have told me it is best not to discuss one’s stimulant use until they make friends (or maybe not at all).
 Revisiting the idea of being discreet as new friendships form is critical.
 Students may value support from parents to be sure they are taking their medications.
 Some may appreciate texts or phone call reminders at strategic times during the first few months of school.
 In the end, parents and teens are in this together.

-- Studies by Amelia M. Arria, Ph.D., of the Center on Young Adult Health and Development at the University of Maryland School of Public Health, and Duke University’s David Rabiner, Ph.D., suggest that over 30 percent of those diagnosed with ADHD admit to misusing their medication in college by taking higher or more frequent doses.
+- More than 30% of college students with an ADHD diagnosis admit to misusing their medication in college by taking higher or more frequent doses, according to studies by Amelia M. Arria, Ph.D., of the Center on Young Adult Health and Development at the University of Maryland School of Public Health, and Duke University’s David Rabiner, Ph.D..

-- Surveys conducted by Rabiner indicate that 50 percent of college students and 25 percent of middle and high school students diagnosed with ADHD were approached in the past year to sell, trade, or give away their meds.
-They were approached by strangers and by people they know.
+- 50% of college students and 25% of middle and high school students diagnosed with ADHD were approached in the past year to sell, trade, or give away their meds, according to Dr. Rabiner’s research.

 College Success Means More Than Taking Meds